tanyalama/tanyalama.github.io/index.md

 We use genomics to study the evolutionary processes underlying population vulnerability, resilience, and response, particularly in the context of global climate change.
 Our current projects focus on how life history traits -- particularly lifespan and body size -- can shape evolutionary responses to rapid environmental change.

 ---
-#### <u>Recent News<u>
+### <u>Recent News<u>
 We are searching for a two-year postdoc to join us in December 2023.
 If you are interested please don't hesitate to reach out (tlama@smith.edu) to discuss opportunities for research and teaching in our lab.
-Applications will be reviewed on May 30th.
-Apply here: https://apply.interfolio.com/125359
+Applications will be reviewed on May 30th. <a href="[https://apply.interfolio.com/125359]">Apply here</a>
 <div class="container">

     <div class="row-fluid">